 How to reheat GF chicken and dumplings

-If you've made the whole dish a couple of hours ahead of the time you plan to serve it, including cooking the dumplings in the liquid, remove the chicken and refrigerate just that since it's not safe to leave it out.
+If you've made the whole dish a couple of hours ahead of the time you plan to serve it, including cooking the dumplings in the liquid, remove the chicken and refrigerate since it's not safe to leave it out.
 Then, cover the rest of the soup and store it at room temperature.
 Then, add the chicken back in and reheat the soup gently at the lowest temperature possible.

 Can I freeze gluten free chicken and dumplings?